oniqq1/oniqq1/README.md

 </p>

 # 💫 About Me
 Hi!
-I'm **codeniq**, a Python developer passionate about learning and creating useful projects.
+I'm **codeniq**, a Python developer/freelancer passionate about learning and creating useful projects.
 Currently learning and working with: **Python, Django, Flask, FastAPI, SQLite, MySQL, PostgreSQL**.

 In my free time, I enjoy **volleyball, gaming, and exploring new technologies**.